 The small business option: third-party POS payment providers

-There’s an option available for businesses that don’t want to set up their own ‘merchant accounts’ to help with payment processing and POS systems.
+Usefully, there’s an option available for businesses that don’t want to set up their own ‘merchant accounts’ to help with payment processing and POS systems.

 The process is pretty simple.
 Once you’ve registered an account with the POS payment processing platform, a payment page will be installed on your website.
 Payments that go through this page are processed on the server of the payment gateway.
 This means that it’s not the business owner who is responsible for the security of the transaction, but the processing company.